 - Where you live

-Expect your insurance costs to increase anywhere from $1,000 to $10,000 after a DUI.
+Expect your insurance costs to increase anywhere from $1,000 to $10,000 after a drunk driving conviction.
 Remember that the exact price hike will depend on the insurance provider and the other rate factors.
-It’s also likely that you’ll need to buy high-risk insurance rather than a regular policy.
+It’s also likely that you’ll need to buy non-standard or high-risk insurance rather than a regular policy.

 Some states will require you to fill out an SR-22 form if you have a DUI.
 An SR-22 isn’t a type of insurance.
 It’s a form that certifies that you’re carrying the state’s minimum liability coverage on your policy.